tara-joseph/STA380_tara/README.md

 ## Exercises

 The exercises are [available here](exercises/).
-These are due Monday, August 14th at 5 PM, U.S central time.
+These are due Sunday, August 18th at 11:59 PM, U.S central time.
 Pace yourself over the next few weeks, and start early on the first couple of problems!

 ## Outline of topics